Graylog2/documentation/pages/faq.rst

 * How to `convert a standalone MongoDB node to a replica set <https://docs.mongodb.org/manual/tutorial/convert-standalone-to-replica-set/>`_.

+After you've done this, add all MongoDB nodes into the replica_set configuration in all graylog-server.conf files.

 I have datacenters across the world and do not want logs forwarding from everywhere to a central location due to bandwidth, etc.  How do I handle this?
 ---------------------------------------------------------------------------------------------------------------------------